lyq1996/msm8998_offset_voltage/README.md

 ### cpu and gpu voltage offset on msm8998
-This is a shell script use for undervolt on msm8998(Snapdragon 835)
+The shell script use for msm8998(Snapdragon 835) undervolt

 ```
 #include <std_disclaimer.h>